bebill88/GMU-ABM-RDTE/README.md

 ## Glossary

-- **ABM (Agent-Based Model)** â Simulates individual researchers, policymakers, and end-users to surface how gate logic, funding, and adoption feedback create aggregate transition metrics.
+- **ABM (Agent-Based Model)** - Simulates individual researchers, policymakers, and end-users to surface how gate logic, funding, and adoption feedback create aggregate transition metrics.
-- **RDT&E (Research, Development, Test & Evaluation)** â The lifecycle stage from prototyping through trials before programs flow into O&M; inputs to the ABM are the RDT&E line items and program attributes.
+- **RDT&E (Research, Development, Test & Evaluation)** - The lifecycle stage from prototyping through trials before programs flow into O&M; inputs to the ABM are the RDT&E line items and program attributes.
-- **PE (Program Element)** â A DoD/IC funding bucket described in R-1 exhibits; we map the PE number into `program_id`/`Mapped_PE_Number` so researchers align with real programs.
+- **PE (Program Element)** - A DoD/IC funding bucket described in R-1 exhibits; we map the PE number into `program_id`/`Mapped_PE_Number` so researchers align with real programs.
-- **BA (Budget Activity)** â High-level categories (BA2, BA3, BA4, etc.) that shape the starting gate (`feasibility`, `prototype_demo`, â¦) and funding priorities.
+- **BA (Budget Activity)** - High-level categories (BA2, BA3, BA4, etc.) that shape the starting gate (`feasibility`, `prototype_demo`, ) and funding priorities.
-- **NDAA / Appropriations / R-1/R-2** â The legislative and comptroller documents that provide authoritative funding, mission, and maturity context for each PE; the ingestion workflow extracts these into schema fields.
+- **NDAA / Appropriations / R-1/R-2** - The legislative and comptroller documents that provide authoritative funding, mission, and maturity context for each PE; the ingestion workflow extracts these into schema fields.
-- **Schema/Template Files** â JSON Schema files under `schemas/` and CSV templates under `data/templates/` capture the required columns so both synthetic and real data stay aligned with the loader expectations.
+- **Schema/Template Files** - JSON Schema files under `schemas/` and CSV templates under `data/templates/` capture the required columns so both synthetic and real data stay aligned with the loader expectations.